 All directors hold office until the end of their term's respective annual meeting of shareholders or until their successors have been elected and qualified.
 The Board is divided into three groups (I, II, and III).
-Each director shall serve for a term ending on the date of the third annual meeting following the annual meeting at which such director was elected; provided, that each director initially appointed to Group II shall serve for an initial term expiring at our second annual meeting of stockholders following the 2016 Annual Meeting.
+Each director shall serve for a term ending on the date of the third annual meeting following the annual meeting at which such director was elected.